 “Health is more important than wealth.” – English Proverb

 There are all kinds of articles written in the personal finance space about the importance of money, building wealth, and financial security.
-And that is not a bad thing (this is a personal finance blog after all).
+And that is not a bad thing.

 But I rarely see anything written with the intent of putting money in its proper place in the balance of our lives.
 There are many things more important than money, and the old proverb that health is more important than wealth is certainly true.